-I write middle grade fiction that starts in my heart and grows in my imagination.
 I write picture books for young and middle grade readers, true stories that need to be researched.
 For me, research is an adventure—I become an explorer to find facts, and then turn back into a storyteller to make those facts come to life.
+I write middle grade fiction that starts in my heart and grows in my imagination.
+Short stories and long stories, too.

-Jan Lower is an author of non-fiction picture books and fiction for middle grade readers.
+Jan Lower is an author of fiction and non-fiction for middle grade readers.
 She grew up outside Philadelphia in a house filled with books.
 Before becoming a children’s writer, Jan worked as a lawyer in Washington, D.C., for several years.
 She received an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.
-Jan lives in Bethesda, Maryland, with her husband, their daughter, and three cats.
+Jan lives with her family in Bethesda, Maryland.

 I was born in Philadelphia and grew up with my parents and two sisters (and cats and dogs) just outside the city.
 As far back as I can remember I’ve loved books and stories.
 I even decided to become a writer when I was twelve, although it didn’t happen until much later.